What is done cannot be undone

 More than 30 years ago, Japanese main railway operations were run by the government.
 Since the full privatization, many rail lines have been abandoned especially in rural areas like here in Hokkaido.
 If we only pursue efficiency, we probably should gather and live only in city areas.
+Then, there will be no longer small stations, and we may be able to keep some rail lines somehow.
 I’m going to hate to lose diverse regional cultures, though.

 Sapporo Snow Festival (SSF) and Asahikawa Winter Festival (AWF) are the two main festivals in Hokkaido in winter.
 They are unfeasible without support from the public sector, namely Japan Self Defense Force (JSDF).
 Every year JSDF makes huge snow sculptures.
 Especially the main one in AWF has sometimes set a new Guinness world record.
 In both SSF and AWF, their snow sculptures are huge but elaborate.